groupdocs-parser/GroupDocs.Parser-Docs/net/developer-guide/advanced-usage/extract-data-from-various-formats/extract-data-from-pdf-documents/extract-annotations-from-pdf-documents.md

 toc: true
 ---

-# Extract Annotations from PDF Documents in C# .NET

 PDF files often contain **annotations** – comments, notes, highlights, and other markup added by reviewers.
 With **GroupDocs.Parser for .NET**, you can easily read these annotations programmatically using the [GetAnnotations](https://reference.groupdocs.com/parser/net/groupdocs.parser/parser/getannotations/#getannotations) method.

 This guide shows how to extract annotations from PDF documents in C# step by step.